jstjoe/jstjoe.github.io/docs/resume.md

 ## SKILLS

+- Making building fun.
+I love what we do.
+- Crafting a vision, telling a story, and executing.
+- Organization, documentation, communication, automation.
+- Troubleshooting, debugging, testing, and fixing things.
 - Power user of agentic AI tools, champion of the context window.
   - [IDE] Cline (OSS VSCode extension)
   - [CLI] Claude Code CLI & GitHub Actions